karatelabs/karate/README.md

 Visual Studio Code can be used for Java (or Maven) projects as well.
 One reason to use it is the excellent [*debug support* that we have for Karate](https://twitter.com/KarateDSL/status/1167533484560142336).

 ## Maven
 All you need is available in the [`karate-core`](https://search.maven.org/artifact/com.intuit.karate/karate-core) artifact.
-You can run tests with this [directly](#parallel-execution), but teams can choose the JUnit variant that pulls in JUnit 5 and [slightly improves the in-IDE experience](https://stackoverflow.com/a/65578167/143475).
+You can run tests with this [directly](#parallel-execution), but teams can choose the JUnit variant (shown below) that pulls in JUnit 5 and [slightly improves the in-IDE experience](https://stackoverflow.com/a/65578167/143475).

 ```xml
 <dependency>